Soltec adapts its SF Utility single-axis solar tracker to extreme weather conditions

 Soltec, a leading manufacturer of single-axis solar trackers, has adapted its SF Utility tracker to the extreme conditions of the continental climate, with its hot summers, cold winters, strong winds, heavy snowfall (up to 24 grams per centimetre) and high temperatures.3) and frost.
 The electronic devices have been adapted for temperatures as low as -40°C.°C and the time for the tracker to move to the defence position has been reduced.
 In addition, the structural load has been increased and an intelligent control system for snow clearance has been added.

-“It is always a challenge to face extreme climatic conditions.
-Earlier we adapted our tracker to the Desert Climate, and now to the Continental Climate where high snow loads and sub-zero temperatures define the design.
-Our R&D team has redesigned the control electronics, and a new high-speed motor design moves the tracker from the maximum tilt (60˚) to the horizontal position (0˚) in less than 3 minutes for rapid stowing against high winds,” said José Alfonso Teruel, R&D Manager Soltec.
+"It is always a challenge to deal with extreme weather conditions.
+In the past, we adapted our tracker to the desert, and now to the continental climate where heavy snowfall and sub-zero temperatures define the design.
+Our R&D team has redesigned the electronics and a new high-speed motor moves the tracker from maximum tilt (60˚) to horizontal (0˚) in less than three minutes," says José Manuel Teruel, R&D Manager at Soltec.

-“We have developed exclusive piles to maintain tracker equipment stability in heavy snow and deeply frozen earth.
-The electronics have been adapted for temperatures reaching -40° F, and we’ve added tracker snow load removal control and management of snow accumulation below trackers.
-We are pleased to offer advanced and innovative tracking solutions at reasonable costs,” said Raúl Morales, CEO Soltec.
+"We have developed unique pile-drives to maintain the stability of the tracker under large amounts of snow and to be driven on frozen ground.
+The electronics have been adapted to very low temperatures, and we have added the device that manages snow accumulation.
+We are pleased to offer advanced and innovative solutions at reasonable prices," said Raul Morales, CEO of Soltec.